 So here is my award winning Mac and Cheese recipe that I am proud to share with all of you!
 I was awarded as a Grand Prize Winner in the Challenge Dairy Real Heritage Recipe Contest for my Amazing Macaroni and Cheese!
-Not only did they send me a generous cash prize, but also a huge shipment of all the kitchen tools and cooking equipment a happy cook could ever ask for!
-I am grateful for this opportunity to submit my winning recipe and to be a part of this amazing recipe contest.
+Although this was a few years ago, I am still so grateful for this opportunity to submit my winning recipe and to be a part of this amazing recipe contest.
 Check out the story I wrote and winning recipe below, and more contest winners on Challenge Dairy’s website.

 There’s No Place Like Home